As a research assistant or as part of a psychology research internship in Norway, you get valuable first-hand experience conducting research.

 If you are interested in an internship in our lab, please read the content below.
 We also provide some information for students interested in volunteering as research assistants at the end of this document.

-PLEASE NOTE: We are fully booked for 2024.
-If you are interested in an internship during 2025, feel free to contact us.
+PLEASE NOTE: We are fully booked for 2024 and for the spring semester of 2025.
+If you are interested in an internship during the fall of 2025, feel free to contact us.
 Please note that we do NOT offer internships during the summer break (June & July).

 What can you expect from a psychology research internship?